tigera/docs/calico-enterprise/operations/decommissioning-a-node.mdx

 - Prior to removing any Node resource from the datastore the `{{site.nodecontainer}}` container should be stopped on the corresponding host and it should be ensured that it will not be restarted.
-- You must have [calicoctl configured][calicoctl setup] and operational to run the commands listed here.
+- You must have [calicoctl configured][../maintenance/clis/calicoctl/install] and operational to run the commands listed here.

 ### Removing a node resource